alt-text-org/image-algo-testing/README.md

 - Testing additional algorithms
   - Would Goldberg perform better or worse with a wider lightness scale?
 - Testing images with a watermark or text added
+- Reformatted images went from JPEG to PNG as those were the formats available.
+The performance matching those was identical to matching identical images, hinting that we really needed to be going the other direction given that JPEG is lossy.